×

 • Fainting

-The brain tells your body when to sleep and wake up, during an injury, thee normal rhythms can be disrupted.
+The brain tells your body when to sleep and wake up; during an injury, the normal rhythms can be disrupted.
 So, you may feel:

 • Drowsy and fatigued

 • Disturbed sleep cycles.
-Either too much or too less of sleep
+Either too much or too little sleep

 • Irritability